Tanisha-b3/Platter_palooza/README.md

 # Platter Palooza

 **Platter Palooza** is a cutting-edge food application developed using the MERN stack (MongoDB, Express.js, React, Node.js).
-It offers a seamless, user-friendly experience for choosing various dishes that you can order and add to cart
+It offers a seamless, user-friendly experience for choosing various dishes that you can order and add to cart.

 ## Table of Contents